frescobaldi/frescobaldi/frescobaldi_app/userguide/manuscript.md

 Navigating is currently possible with the scroll bars and by dragging the image with the mouse, and zooming can be achieved with *Ctrl* and the mouse wheel.

 It is possible to inspect the document with the magnifying glass by *Ctrl*-clicking as is the case with the {music_view}.
-Upon drawing a selection rectangle with the right mouse key it an excerpt from the document can be exported to a PNG file.
+Upon drawing a selection rectangle with the right mouse key (*Ctrl-click-drag on Mac*) an excerpt from the document can be exported to a PNG file.

 If the opened file is a PDF score engraved by LilyPond and containing valid point-and-click links several function of the {music_view} also work in the